wingsuit-designsystem/wingsuit/packages/wingsuit/README.md

 ## Quickstart

-Wingsuit builds design systems in dev mode for local hosting, or production mode for optimized asset generation.
+Server builds design systems in dev mode for local hosting, or production mode for optimized asset generation.

 ### Quickstart A